 Surgical Intervention: In severe cases of ocular chemical burns with significant damage to the cornea or other eye structures, surgical intervention such as corneal transplantation or other reconstructive procedures is necessary to restore vision and function.

+Eye chemical burns are medical emergencies.
+Prolonged irrigation may require several liters of fluid.
+In clinical settings, continuous irrigation may be provided using a Morgan Lens with Lactated Ringer’s or Normal Saline solution.
 It's crucial to remember that immediate and proper first aid, followed by prompt medical evaluation and treatment, significantly improves the outcomes for individuals with ocular chemical burns.

 What long-term complications arise from chemical burns?